 The unofficial national dish is frozen pizza.
 They consume more than 20 million Grandiosa Pizzas a year, as well as other the frozen pizzas on the market.
 Don’t worry though – they don’t tend to serve them to tourists!

 Did you already know any of these facts?
+Which were you most surprised by?
 Have you ever visited Norway?
 Let us know in the comments below!

 7 Hidden European Gems Away From Port When going on a cruise you’ll probably have tonnes of information thrust upon you about what you can do close to the port.
 But what can you see off the beaten path, away from…